Eomm/blog-posts/posts/bonus-schema-guru.md

 ## The solution

-One day, [@metcoder95](https://github.com/metcoder95), member of the Fastify community, decided to open a PR to expose the validator and serializator instances to all the developers!
+One day, [@metcoder95](https://github.com/metcoder95), a member of the Fastify community, decided to open a PR to expose the validator and serializator instances to all the developers!

 The awesome result was that the following code is now possible: